osilander/simple-ONT-assembly/README.md

 prokka --cpus 16 --outdir mystrain assembly.fasta
 ```

+### Assembly quality control
+I will not cover methods for doing this now.
+There are three recommendations assuming you only have long reads.
+First, check the number and orientation of the rRNA operons.
+This is only possible for realtively common and well characterised bacterial species, and can be done using [socru](https://github.com/quadram-institute-bioscience/socru).<br>
+Second, check the length of your open reading frames.
+This is best done with [ideel](https://github.com/phiweger/ideel).<br>
+Finally, check the split mappings (supplementary malignment) of your original reads on your assembly.
+If there are locations at which there are many split mappings, it is very likely this is an assembly error.

 ### Conclusions

 I think this is - approximately - best practices for now.
 These instructions assume substantial familiarity with the command line and some ability to trubleshoot issues that arise.
 The primary method for troubleshooting these is to _look very carefully_ for the specific error message and Google it, or paste the message into ChatGPT and see if it can offer help.